wilhelmeek/coc-artemis/README.md

 # coc-artemis

 Apollo GraphQL Extension for `coc.nvim`.

-Doesn't work yet.
-Don't use it.
+Currently _this works_, but doesn't yet have any features beyond those already supported by most LSP clients.
+Issues/Pull Requests welcome to introduce additional functionality.

+---

+**NOTE**

+`apollo-language-server` currently debounces code actions and autocompletions.
+If you notice inconsistent behaviour, this may likely be the cause.

+---

 ## Install